-We currently have various borrowing facilities in place that are secured by certain of our farms.
-As of December 31, 2020, our total borrowings were secured by the majority of the farms we owned as of that date.
+We have multiple borrowing facilities in place, and our total borrowings are secured by the majority of the farms we own.
 If we are unable to make our debt payments as required, either under our current credit facilities or any future facilities, a lender could foreclose on certain of the properties securing its loan.
-This could cause us to lose part or all of our investment in the property, which in turn could cause the value of our common stock, Series B Preferred Stock, Series C Preferred Stock, or Series D Term Preferred Stock or the distributions to our stockholders to be reduced or delayed.
+This could cause us to lose part or all of our investment in the property, which in turn could cause the value of our common stock, Series B Preferred Stock, Series C Preferred Stock, Series D Term Preferred Stock, or Series E Preferred Stock or the distributions to our stockholders to be reduced or delayed.